 - Contextual understanding: If you frequently search for nutritional information about foods, the search engine learns this pattern.
 So, when you next search for just "tomato soup," it might prioritize showing nutritional content by understanding your usual interests.

-- Conversational comprehension With the advent of NLP (Natural Language Processing), search engines got the ability to process natural human language in all of its nuances.
+- Conversational comprehension With the advent of NLP (Natural Language Processing), search engines have the ability to process natural human language in all of its nuances.
 This technology allows the search engine to comprehend queries like "Is tomato soup high in calories?" as naturally as if you were asking a nutritionist.
 It interprets the query not just as a string of keywords but with an understanding of the implied question about health and diet.

 - Responsive interaction: Similar to how a thoughtful conversationalist adapts the dialogue as it progresses, the search engine responds to a query like "tomato soup recipe low sodium" with relevant follow-up suggestions, making the search feel more like an interactive dialogue.